Lost Russian Princess or History’s greatest imposter? The mystery of Anastasia Romanov has fascinated for decades.

 Or was it?

-Anastasia Romanov was the youngest daughter of Tsar Nicholas ll of Russia…and you guys…. she really owned the role of little sister.
+Anastasia Romanov was the youngest daughter of Tsar Nicholas ll of Russia and she really owned the role of little sister.

 Anastasia was the Romanov wildcard.
-She spent her days getting into scrapes… getting out of scrapes and also becoming one of the first adopters of the selfie (see I told you she was the ultimate little sister!)
+She spent her days getting into scrapes, getting out of those she scrapes and (as shown in the above pic) becoming one of the first adopters of the selfie (see I told you she was the ultimate little sister!)

-But much like Father Christmas and the Tooth Fairy, the fantasy couldn’t last.
-2 years after the Romanovs deaths, Anastasia still hadn’t turned up and hope that she ever would started to vanish.
+But much like Father Christmas and the Tooth Fairy, everyone has to grow out of the fantasy.
+As time moved on, the cold hard truth became more inevitable.
+And so, two years after the Romanovs deaths, Anastasia still hadn’t turned up and hope that she ever would started to vanish.

 But then… a young woman jumped off a bridge in Berlin and everything changed.

-The woman’s was taken to a German asylum.
+The woman was taken to a German asylum.
 With no ID and the woman refusing to say who say was, she became known as:

 As well as sounding like Marvels next villain, Madame Unknown wasn’t your average German asylum patient, for one thing, she spoke with a Russian accent.
 She also held herself with an unusual poise and had hastily stitched up wounds.